AY2526S1-CS2113-W12-4/tp/docs/DeveloperGuide.md

     - Any `IllegalArgumentException` or `IndexOutOfBoundsException` (from `Parser` or `FinanceManager`) is caught within the loop.
 The error message is retrieved (`e.getMessage()`) and printed to the user via `Ui.printError()`.
 5. The loop continues until the user enters the `bye` command (`Ui.EXIT_COMMAND`).
+6. Before exiting, `FinTrack` calls `PlainTextStorage.save(...)` to save financial data to `fintrack-data.txt` when permissions allow writing.

 The above flow is illustrated by the sequence diagram below, showing how the `add-expense` command is processed.
+Persistence is omitted for simplicity.

 ![add_expense.png](images/add_expense.png)